Shin SplintsSkip to the navigation

 Can shin splints be prevented?

-you can do to help prevent shin splints.
+There are things you can do to help prevent shin splints.

 - Start slowly when you try a new activity.
 For example, if you are new to running, increase the distance and pace of your run over several weeks.

 - Wear shoes that fit your foot right.
 And don't work out in shoes that are worn out.

 - If you have flat feet, you may try a shoe insert to give you more support and cushion the impact of exercising on hard surfaces.

 - If you are a runner, try cross-training with a low-impact sport, such as swimming or cycling.

 Other Places To Get Help

 - American Academy of Orthopaedic Surgeons and American Academy of Pediatrics (2010).
 Shin-splints.
 In JF Sarwark, ed., Essentials of Musculoskeletal Care, 4th ed., pp. 724–725.
 Rosemont, IL: American Academy of Orthopaedic Surgeons.

 - Bederka B, Amendola A (2010).
 Leg pain and exertional compartment syndromes section of The leg.
 In JC DeLee et al., eds., DeLee and Drez's Orthopaedic Sports Medicine: Principles and Practice, 3rd ed., vol. 2, pp. 1857–1864.
 Philadelphia: Saunders Elsevier.